 - 1. A residential structure providing accommodation for six or fewer agricultural employees shall be considered a single-unit residential use and shall be permittedallowed by right in any zone that permits single-unit residential uses.
 (Health and Safety Code Section 17021.5). - 2.
-Agricultural employee housing consisting of no more than 36 beds in group quarters, or 12 units or spaces designated for use by singleindividual households, shall be allowed in agricultural or rural lands zones, subject to the standards in Subsection F, below.
-The permittedallowed occupancy in said housing shall include allow agricultural employees who do not work on the property where the agricultural laboremployee housing is located (Health and Safety Code Section 17021.6).
+Agricultural employee housing consisting of no more than 36 beds in group quarters, or 12 units or spaces designated for use by singleindividual households, shall be allowed as specified in Table 17.21.020in agricultural or rural lands zones, subject to the standards in Subsection FE, below.
+The permitted allowed occupancy in said housing shall include allow agricultural employees who do not work on the property where the agricultural laboremployee housing is located (Health and Safety Code Section 17021.6).
 Permit approval for agricultural employee housing shall be subject to the following: - a.
 Findings made by the The Agricultural Commission determines that the need for such housing exists based on their determination of applicable factors; and - b.
-The term of occupancy for aAgricultural employee housing shall be limited to the seasonal extent of therelated to agricultural product production, including livestockoperations, for which they are hiredand may serve.
-An exception to this limitation is where an agricultural employees who works off siteoff-site in serially seasonal, agriculturallyrelated employment, subject to the findings in 2.a above. - ED.
+The term of occupancy for aAgricultural employee housing shall be limited to the seasonal extent of therelated to agricultural product\production, including livestock operations, for which they are hired and may serve.
+An exception to this limitation is where an agricultural employees who works off siteoff-site in serially seasonal, agriculturally-related employment, subject to the findings in 2.a above.

+- ED.
 Seasonal Worker Housing.
 Housing for seasonal workers in the rafting industry, at ski resorts, or for similar recreational uses may be permittedallowed subject to the standards in Subsection FE, below.
 Rental and occupancy of the seasonal worker housing shall only occur during the season in which the workers are needed and shall not be occupied on a full-year basis. - FE.
 General Standards.
-In addition to the specific provisions under Subsections \underline{CB} through \underline{ED} above, all commercial caretaker, agricultural employee, and seasonal worker housing shall be subject to the following standards under an Administrative Permit in compliance with Section 17.52.010.
-Housing inconsistent with the standards under this Subsection shall be subject to a Conditional Use Permit in compliance with Section 17.52.020.

-1. Occupancy.
-At least one of the occupants of each housing unit shall be a fulltime or seasonal employee of the business, operation, or institution that qualifies for such housing in compliance with this Section.
+In addition to the specific provisions under Subsections CB and Dthrough E above, all commercial caretaker, agricultural employee, and seasonal worker housing shall be subject to the following standards under an Administrative Permit in compliance with Section 17.52.010.
+Agricultural employee housing referenced in C.2 above, shall be subject to the following standards under a Minor Use Permit in compliance with Section 17.52.020.
+Housing inconsistent with the standards under this Subsection shall be subject to a Conditional Use Permit in compliance with Section 17.52.020. - 1.
+Occupancy.
+At least one of the occupants of each housing unit shall be a full-time or seasonal employee of the business, operation, or institution that qualifies for such housing in compliance with this Section.